Clemapfel/jluna/docs/manual.md

 <unnamed proxy #9>
 ```

 We see that it does not have a name, just an internal id.
-Therefore, it has no way to know where its value came from and thus has no way to mutate anything but the C++ variable.
+Therefore, it has no way to know where its value came from and thus has no way to mutate anything but C++-side memory address.

-When we called `return var`, julia did not return the variable itself but the value of said variable.
 An unnamed proxy thus behaves like a deepcopy of the value, **not** like a reference.

 #### In Summary